Ingredients in Skincare

 In skin care, taurine is a powerful form of anti-fatigue.
 When applied topically, taurine re-energises skin to minimise the signs of fatigue whilst helping with rehydration.
 Amino acids are a class of ingredients.
 They can also be found on ingredients lists as acetyl glucosamine,acetyl tyrosinamide, alanine, arginine hcl, arginine pca, histidine, isoleucine, leucine, lysine, proline, serine, threonine and valine and yeast amino acids.

-Guarana extract is derived from the seeds of the guarana plant (Paullinia cupana), which is native to the Amazon rainforest.
-It is used in skincare for its potential energizing, antioxidant, and skin-conditioning properties.
+Kola seed extract is derived from the seeds of the kola nut tree, and is used in skincare for its potential skin-toning, and antioxidant properties.

 Complete our quick quiz, then upload photos or book a video call (priced at £20 or £35)